futzumi/Moby-Max-Hack/README.md

 <br />
 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 <br />
-Now you can just go to MobyMax and press the bookmark you just adden and it should work.
+Now you can just go to MobyMax and press the bookmark you just added and it should work.